How to use the 'random' module in Python

 print(f"Winner: {'Player 1' if player1_score > player2_score else 'Player 2' if player2_score > player1_score else 'Tie'}")

 This code pits two players against each other in a simple dice game.
-A helper function, roll_dice(), uses random.randint(1, 6) to return a number from 1 to 6, effectively simulating a single die roll.
+The roll_dice() function encapsulates a single die roll, using random.randint(1, 6) to produce a number between 1 and 6.

 Get started with Replit